VarKal23/Circles-Web-Interface/README.md

 - [Circles code](https://gitlab.futo.org/circles)
 - [Circles Website](https://circu.li/circles.html)

+Note: The current version of this project is only internally accessible by FUTO on gitlab with plans to open-source in the future as all FUTO projects are.
+I've received permission, however, to display this project on my profile.

 # Current Features
 User Registration and Authentication
 - Implementation of the [swiclops](https://gitlab.futo.org/cvwright/swiclops) authentication flows